GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 IP addresses are designed with <label style="color:red">two levels of hierarchy(层次结构)</label>.
 A position of a 32-bit address indicates the network(Net id) and a portion indicates the host(Host id) in the network.

-Often the network needs to be devided into several <label style="color:red">subnetworks(subnets)</label>, with each subnetwork having its own <label style="color:red">subnetwork address</label>.
-When we devide a network into several subnets we have three levels of hierarchy.
+Often the network needs to be divided into several <label style="color:red">subnetworks(subnets)</label>, with each subnetwork having its own <label style="color:red">subnetwork address</label>.
+When we divide a network into several subnets we have three levels of hierarchy.

-Adding subnetwork creates an intermediate level of hoerarchy in the Ip address.
+Adding subnetwork creates an intermediate level of hierarchy in the IP address.
 Now we have 3 levels: site, subnet, host.

 The router outside the organization route the packet based on the network address.
 The router inside the organization routes the packet based on the subnet address.